mapbox/ecs-watchbot/docs/reduce-mode.md

 ### Using watchbot-progress

+> :rotating_light: These docs are for legacy watchbot.
+There is currently no docs for this starting Watchbot 10.

 `watchbot-progress` is a CLI command that is available to use on a reduce-enabled stack.
 This is one mechanism by which you can report progress to Watchbot as part ofthe above messaging flow.

-For usage examples and and additional documentation, see [watchbot-progress](https://github.com/mapbox/watchbot-progress).
+For usage examples and additional documentation, see [watchbot-progress](https://github.com/mapbox/watchbot-progress).

 Install Watchbot globally as part of your worker's Dockerfile to gain access to the CLI command on your workers at runtime: